carlosnakane/microfrontend-containers/Readme.md

 ## So?
-After You get all containers up You shall be able to access the url http://127.0.0.1:18080 in your browser and:
+After You get all containers up You shall be able to access the URL http://127.0.0.1:18080 in your browser and:
 1. root-app will initialize;
 2. root-app asks registry service to the list of apps (You can check the list here http://127.0.0.1:18081);
 3. root-app will instantiate the root-menu and pass the apps list through the 'routes' attribute;